softdevlife/contributed_articles/notes/how_to_master_data_engineering.md

 insights, input, recommend?
 If so, is it data related?
 So what can we get from the example that I am honestly passionate about:

-* I definitely did my research.
+* **Research:** I definitely did my research.
 Always learn more about what you are passionate about and one way to learn about that topic is what others are saying about this topic through books and articles.
-* Make sure you get advise from others on your ideas whenever possible and try to fit your ideas within our society on something that could possibly work at some odds, not by complaining without giving any sides for a resolution.
+* **Practical:** Make sure you get advise from others on your ideas whenever possible and try to fit your ideas within our society on something that could possibly work at some odds, not by complaining without giving any sides for a resolution.
-* Have at least three different plans and test them out.
+* **Diversify:** Have at least three different plans and test them out.
 Only then you will know if it was actually what you expected.
 Our imagination many times deviates from reality.
 It could be that you realize that it is not as meaningful as you hoped for later on or it is currently too far-fetched and will not provide too much impact at this moment.

 A lot of data engineers that I listen to their presentations or have few met so far feel like the topic of their motivation is how they can expand their